ITman1/ScriptBox/README.md

 ### Requirements

-Have builded library (see previous section) and have it specified on classpath
+Have built library (see previous section) and have it specified on classpath

 ### Demos